 It's embarrassing to call someone and say something like, "Hello Mr. Johnson.
 I just want to touch base with you."
 Or, "I'm just checking in."
 Phrases like that are pretty transparent.
-We all know that what we are really saying is, "Do want to place any orders with me today?"
+We all know that what we are really saying is, "Do you want to place any orders with me today?"
 Without a good reason to call . . . some topic of conversation that is mutually beneficial . . . our customer can easily perceive these kinds of calls as a waste of their time.
 And frankly, they could even be a waste of ours, too!

 The natural tendency for sales managers - when they conclude that their people aren't having enough conversations with customers or partners - is to try to drive more activity, which we hope will lead to more engagement.
-We try to "motivate" people to reach out to their customers by establishing a new target metric, such as "each person needs to start having 10 live conversations with a customer every day."
-Or "We're expecting 40 attempts to reach a customer on the phone each day."
+We try to "motivate" people to reach out to their customers by establishing a new activity metric, such as "each person needs to reach 10 new prospects every day."
+Or "We're expecting 40 attempts to connect with a customer on the phone each day."

 The problem with these kinds of activity targets is that it's just too easy to forget that the real purpose is to have a substantive conversation about something meaningful that leads somewhere, not just tally the number of dials or say "Hi" to a whole bunch of people.
-And from what I've seen, salespeople usually hate these kinds of initiatives.
+And from what I've seen, salespeople usually hate these kinds of initiatives anyway.

 Instead of just setting an arbitrary number-of-dials-per-day goal, or even the number of connections, take the time to define a few really good reasons for talking to each customer or partner over the next quarter and set a goal to have conversations with every relevant customer regardless of the number of dials it takes!
-Focus on the outcome of conversations that lead to something, not the input of dials.
+Focus on the outcome of conversations, such as new opportunities identified or "scheduled discovery meetings" that lead to something, not just the input of dials or sequences launched.